The Homological Brain: Parity Principle and Amortized Inference: Trading Space with Time: Amortized Inference

 \subsection{Memory-Amortized Inference (MAI): A Unified Framework}

-Having established the principles of homological parity and amortized inference, we now introduce MAI as the operational logic of the system.
+Based on the memory model and amortized inference, we now introduce MAI as the operational logic of the homological brain.
 MAI is defined as the process of minimizing the topological free energy $|\chi|$ by converting high-complexity search into low-complexity storage.
 We formalize MAI as a general strategy for reducing the computational cost of inference by storing and reusing structured latent representations.
 The key idea is to construct a memory of prior inference results such that new inference problems can be approximated by querying and adapting from this memory, rather than solving the full problem from scratch.
 Let \( \Psi \in \mathcal{X} \) denote the observable context and \( \Phi \in \mathcal{S} \) the latent content to be inferred.
 Let \( \mathcal{L}(\Psi, \Phi) \) denote a loss or cost function encoding the fidelity or predictive value of \( \Phi \) under context \( \Psi \).
 We assume that inference corresponds to solving the following optimization: $\Phi^* = \arg\min_{\Phi \in \mathcal{S}} \left[ \mathcal{L}(\Psi, \Phi) \right]$.
 Formally, we start with the following definition.

 \begin{definition}[Memory-Amortized Inference] Let \( \mathcal{M} = \{ (\Psi^{(i)}, \Phi^{(i)}) \}_{i=1}^N \) be a memory of prior context–content pairs, and let \( \mathcal{R}: \mathcal{X} \times \mathcal{M} \to \mathcal{S} \) be a retrieval-and-adaptation operator and $\mathcal{F}: \mathcal{S}\times\mathcal{X}\to\mathcal{S}$ be the bootstrapping update operator implemented via generative simulation.
 Inference is said to be \emph{memory-amortized} if it is formulated as a structural cycle between \emph{content} \( \Phi \) and \emph{context} \( \Psi \), where memory acts as a reusable substrate for inference: $\Phi_{t+1} = \mathcal{F}(\Phi_t, \Psi_t), \quad \Phi_t \approx \mathcal{R}(\Phi_{t+1}, \Psi_t)$ in lieu of directly optimizing \( \Phi^* \), such that the expected cost satisfies $\mathbb{E}_{\Psi} \left[ \mathcal{L}(\Psi, \hat{\Phi}) \right] \leq \mathbb{E}_{\Psi} \left[ \mathcal{L}(\Psi, \Phi^*) \right] + \varepsilon$, for some amortization gap \( \varepsilon \ll \mathcal{L}(\Psi, \cdot) \), and where the runtime cost of \( \mathcal{R} \) is substantially lower than full inference. \end{definition}